Apichatpong Weerasethakul: Blissfully Yours, Tropical Malady

-Syndromes and censorship
+Syndromes and censorship controversy

 In 2006, Apichatpong released a feature film, Syndromes and a Century, that was commissioned by Peter Sellars for the New Crowned Hope Festival in Vienna to celebrate the 250th anniversary of Mozart's birth.
 It premiered at the 63rd Venice Film Festival and screened at numerous film events, such as the 2006 Toronto International Film Festival.

 The film's Thai release, originally slated for 19 April 2007, was indefinitely delayed after the Thai Censorship Board demanded the removal of four scenes.
 Apichatpong refused to recut the film and said he would withdraw the film from domestic circulation.
 He explained his reasons for doing so in an article in the Bangkok Post:

 I, as a filmmaker, treat my works as I do my own sons or daughters.
 I don't care if people are fond of them or despise them, as long as I created them with my best intentions and efforts.
 If these offspring of mine cannot live in their own country for whatever reason, let them be free.
 There is no reason to mutilate them in fear of the system.
 Otherwise there is no reason for one to continue making art.

 Two of the "sensitive" scenes involve doctors engaging in "inappropriate" conduct (kissing and drinking liquor) in a hospital; the others depict a Buddhist monk playing a guitar and two monks playing with a remote-control flying saucer.
 The censors refused to return the print unless the requested cuts were made.
 In 2007 the film was shown twice in privately arranged screenings at the Alliance française in Bangkok.